cosmos/cosmos-sdk/CONTRIBUTING.md

 v1.0.0-beta1 → v1.0.0-beta2 → ... → v1.0.0-rc1 → v1.0.0-rc2 → ... → v1.0.0
 ```

-- Release a first beta version on `master` branch and freeze `master` for receiving any new features.
-Once beta is released, we focus on releasing the release candidate:
+- Release a first beta version on the `master` branch and freeze `master` from receiving any new features.
+After beta is released, we focus on releasing the release candidate:
   - finish audits and reviews
   - kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks)
   - perform functional tests
   - add more tests
   - release new beta version as the bugs are discovered and fixed.
-- Once the team feels that the `master` works fine we create a `release/vY` branch (going forward known a release branch), where `Y` is the version number, with the patch part substituted to `x` (eg: 0.42.x, 1.0.x).
-Ensure the release branch is protected against pushing from anyone except the release manager/coordinator.
+- After the team feels that the `master` works fine we create a `release/vY` branch (going forward known a release branch), where `Y` is the version number, with the patch part substituted to `x` (eg: 0.42.x, 1.0.x).
+Ensure the release branch is protected so that pushes against the release branch are permitted only by the release manager or release coordinator.
-    - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
+    - **PRs targeting this branch can be merged _only_ when exceptional circumstances arise**
     - update the GitHub mergify integration by adding instructions for automatically backporting commits from `master` to the `release/vY` using the `backport/Y` label.
 - In the release branch, prepare a new version section in the `CHANGELOG.md`
     - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
     - Copy the entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on GitHub.
 - Create a new annotated git tag for a release candidate  (eg: `git tag -a v1.1.0-rc1`) in the release branch.
   - from this point we unfreeze master.
-  - the SDK teams should collaborate and do their best to run test nets in order to validate the release.
+  - the SDK teams collaborate and do their best to run testnets in order to validate the release.
-  - once bugs are found, create a PR for `master` and backport to the release branch.
+  - when bugs are found, create a PR for `master`, and backport fixes to the release branch.
-  - create new release candidate tags once bugs are fixed.
+  - create new release candidate tags after bugs are fixed.
-- Once the team feels the release branch is stable and everything works, create a full release:
+- After the team feels the release branch is stable and everything works, create a full release:
   - update `CHANGELOG.md`.
   - create a new annotated git tag (eg `git -a v1.1.0`) in the release branch.
   - Create a GitHub release.